What is FOG?

 - Never pour grease down sink drains, floor drains, or into toilets

-- Scrape grease and food scraps into a can or the trash for disposal
+- Scrape grease and food scraps into a can, directly in the trash or into a compost bin for proper disposal

 - Use a strainer in the sink to collect excess food scraps